What is NOPAT?

 - Includes non-cash expenses such as depreciation and amortization

 To learn more, see our cash flow guide which breaks down the cash flow calculations with lost of examples.

-To advance your career, check out the resources below:
+Thank you for reading CFI’s guide to NOPAT.
+To help advance your career, check out the resources below: